Harley-Davidson Inc research snapshot

 $12 to $18

-More likely if the core US Harley buyer demographic continues to shrink, shipment volumes decline further, the electric transition proves too expensive for the returns generated, the dividend is cut, and the stock de-rates toward 10x earnings.
+More likely if the core US Harley buyer demographic continues to shrink, shipment volumes decline further, the electric transition proves too expensive for the returns generated, the culture and marketing dispute with Indian Motorcycle reduces retail demand, the dividend is cut, and the stock de-rates toward 9x to 11x earnings.

 HOG AI technical analysis